osgi/v2archive.osgi.enroute.site/_book/100-introduction.md

 ## How to Get Started?

 If you're new to OSGi we suggest you follow the [quick start tutorial](200-quick-start.html) and then the more [complete tutorial](220-tutorial-base.html).
-If you're already into OSGi, you can check out the [principles section](300-principles.html) and then the [data sheets](400-services.html).
+If you're already into OSGi, you can check out the [data sheets](400-services.html).

 [enroute-doc]: https://github.com/osgi/osgi.enroute.site